forharsh/embl-backend/README.md

           }
         ```
         Possible Http codes will be -

-          Http Code               |    Description
+          Code                    | Description
           ------------------------|------------------------------------
           401                     | Authentication is required to access the resource
           403                     | You don't have required permission to access the resource
           404                     | The resource not found
           201                     | Created

+5.   ```
-      Retrieve all persons
+        Retrieve all persons (GET -> /api/v1/person)
+     ```
       * Click on the `Person Api` and select the `GET /api/v1/person` api and click on the `example value` and then click on the 'Try it out' button.
 The below response will be displayed.
         ```
           {